AgentSwift: Efficient LLM Agent Design via Value-guided Hierarchical Search: Experiments

 \subsection{Ablation study}

 To assess the contribution of each stage in our hierarchical search strategy, we conduct ablations by individually removing the recombination, mutation, and refinement stages.
-As shown in Table ~\ref{tab:ablation}, removing any single stage leads to a noticeable performance drop on both ALFWorld and MATH.
-The absence of recombination has the most pronounced effect, reducing performance from 0.806 to 0.739 on ALFWorld.
-Removing mutation also degrades results significantly, as it restricts the exploration of novel design variations beyond simple recombination.
-Excluding refinement results in a smaller decline, suggesting that feedback-driven adjustments help correct failure modes.
+More details are presented in Appendix.